Solid-waste rate study proves polycart customers overpaid

 Most outrageous of all, the city solid waste department has been offering recycling services to businesses for free.
 The business may choose a 1.5 cubic yard or 3 cubic yard recycling dumpster, and again, the business may opt to have up to six pick-ups a week.

 Yanke, in figuring suggested rates for commercial recycling dumpsters’ cost of service, said recycling refuse costs the city about $30 a ton.
-But, and this is a big but, Yanke presumed that all the city’s recycled goods are “processed on site” and do not go into SCSW trucks, which costs an additional $57 a ton.
+But Yanke presumed that all the city’s recycled goods are “processed on site” and do not go into SCSW trucks, which costs an additional $57 a ton.
 The city only receives about $20,000 to $27,000 a year for recycled goods according to the city’s yearly audit reports available on the State Auditor’s website.
 It is highly likely that most of the recycling tonnage is going to the SCSW landfill.
+A much better analysis should be done before customers are charged for their recycling.

-Yanke’s study assumes that the commercial dumpster service for trash and recyclables will drop by 30 percent and then remain steady for the next five years.
-He didn’t explain how he arrived at this presumption.
+Yanke’s study assumes that the commercial dumpster service for trash and recyclables will drop by 30 percent.
+Once the sticker shock fades, the customer base will stabilize over the following five years.
+He didn’t explain how he arrived at this projection.

 It is unclear if Yanke’s study assumes that construction and demolition waste, yard waste and tree branches are also “processed on site.”
 I haven’t seen this waste on site and the proposed rates don’t appear to include SCSW’s $57 per ton cost.